AsankaCOM/generalized/cloudformation/autocleanup/README.md

 </p>

-### Template Manual Installation (assuming user will be using ROOT account to create stack)
+### Option 2: Template Manual Installation (assuming user will be using ROOT account to create stack)

 Use this installation guide if you do not have a launch template link.
 You will have to use a root account to install the template.